autocrossblog/autocrossblog_astro/src/content/post/2011-02-19-night-before-the-project-350zs-first-divisional.md

 ---
-layout: post
+author: chris
+publishDate: 2011-02-19T00:52:11+00:00
 title: "Night before the Project 350z's first divisional"
-description: "So today was a busy day, I had a lot to catch up on at work, training to provide internally, and a final to take this afternoon."
+excerpt: "So today was a busy day, I had a lot to catch up on at work, training to provide internally, and a final to take this afternoon."
-date: '2011-02-19T00:52:11+00:00'
-permalink: night-before-the-project-350zs-first-divisional
-image:
+url: 'night-before-the-project-350zs-first-divisional'
-categories: [ 350z, nissan, setup ]
+tags:  [ 350z, nissan, setup ]
-last_modified_at: 2024-10-09T13:21:54-05:00
+updateDate: 2024-10-09T13:21:54-05:00
 ---

 So today was a busy day, I had a lot to catch up on at work, training to provide internally, and a final to take this afternoon.
 After that I ran home and grabbed the set of Falken Azenis RT-615s that were sitting in the garage and ran to Les Schwab ([the same place I bitched about a few weeks ago](/race-tire-mounting-in-the-san-francisco-bay-area-peninsula)) to get them mounted.